sychen52/nest-camera-site/README.md

 ```

 ## Acknowledgement
-Thanks to Humpheh/nest-observe for googe authentication, and dend/foggycam for the idea.
+Thanks to Humpheh/nest-observe and chrisjshull/homebridge-nest for authentication, and dend/foggycam for the idea.